bencyna/my-portfolio/README.md

 ## Description

 This project has been developed to provide a portfolio for potential future employees to gain an insight of who I am as a person and what I could contribute to a company.
-Using bootsrap utilises the pre-exisitng css frameworks to allow for mobile responsive code.
-This project showcases my current learning capabilities and ability to learn new skills.
-Updates on my portfolio over my learning journey have included changing it into a react app showing up to date knowledge on new technologies.
+I have included my old portfolios made using bootsrap and vanilla javascript.
+I have added tailwind to this updated version to ensure a more authentic and cleaner layout.
+My portfolio showcases my current learning capabilities and ability to learn new skills.
+I have added python, c++ and PHP to the list of my capabilities.

 ## Table Of Contents